Best Bible For Beginners (Top 4) – And More!

 Every Man’s Bible: New Living Translation, Deluxe Explorer Edition

 Men face quite a few challenges and this Bible is especially for them.
-This NLT version has all sorts of devotional features that will help men in their bible study and speaks to the topics that are prevalent with males.
+This NLT version has all sorts of devotional features that will help men in their bible study and speak to the topics that are prevalent with males.
 Commentary for this Bible is written by a very good Christian author, Steven Arterburn.

 Best Beginners Bible for Teenagers